Photo: Miwa Matreyek (Film 2006) Photo credit: Eugene Ahn

 The Princess Grace Awards recognize both creative generators (including but not limited to theater directors, designers, playwrights, choreographers, film directors, etc.) and performance-based creatives (including but not limited to actors, dancers, etc.).

-The 3 Stages of Review
+Stages of Review

-Adjudicators serve a 3-year term and are nominated by the Arts Advisory Board, Director of Programs and CEO.
+Selection panels are curated collaboratively by the Arts Advisory Council, and President.
 Princess Grace Award Adjudicators participate and review applications in all stages of the review process.
-They are experts within specific form(s) but are also equipped to evaluate applicants based on the Princess Grace Foundation’s mission and values.
+They are experts within the disciplines of theater, dance, choreography, film, and animation, and are also equipped to evaluate applicants based on the Princess Grace Foundation’s mission and values.

 Learn more about the Arts Advisory Board, Adjudicators and the panel process here.